Log Review Newsletter

 Robert Chambers, in Issue 63 (May/June/July 2007) of the ILBA’s Log Building News, has an excellent piece on right-hand vs. left-hand twist in logs, entitled “Spiral Grain – The inside Story.”

 The Blue Ox log carrying tool, detailed below in this newsletter and used by the school for several years, is handy for moving logs around a building site or out of the woods.
-Former students Mark and Kate Benoit came by recently with information and a video fromwww.futureforestry.com, which has many other carrying arches – for arborists or log builders – for hand, ATV, or tractor use.
-They have purchased several kinds – pictured below.
+Former students Mark and Kate Benoit came by recently with information and a video from www.futureforestry.com, which has many other carrying arches – for arborists or log builders – for hand, ATV, or tractor use.

 It is always encouraging to receive pictures from former students – of their works-in-progress as well as completed log structures.
 Requests for assistance from graduates with finding resources, and questions of any kind are always welcome, especially by email.
 There is no charge, of course, for such help.